4 takeaways after judge lambasts Flynn, postpones sentencing

 The former national security adviser, who pleaded guilty to lying the FBI about his contacts with Russia’s ambassador, had expected to face no jail time after prosecutors vouched for him, saying he had provided substantial assistance in their investigation.

-But when a federal judge lambasted Flynn and raised the prospect of jail time, Flynn decided to postpone the hearing and keep cooperating to get as much credit as he can.
+But when a federal judge lambasted Flynn and raised the prospect of prison, Flynn decided to postpone the hearing and keep cooperating to get as much credit as he can.

 What we learned at Tuesday’s hearing: